training

 OPSEC training

 Operational security tradecraft for investigators running online and covert work.
 The course teaches teams how to find and mitigate data leaks from their devices, sustain anonymity, and build a secure working environment that protects both the investigator and the admissibility of evidence.
+This is operational security training for investigators and OSINT practitioners — not a military compliance briefing.
+For organisation-level hardening, see our cybersecurity consulting; for OPSEC applied to live casework, the law-enforcement use case.

 Who it's for